 What is Z-LASIK?

-Z-LASIK is different to all other treatments because the Ziemer FEMTO LDV femtosecond laser is used as an integrated part of the excimer laser.
+Z-LASIK is different from all other treatments because the Ziemer FEMTO LDV femtosecond laser is used as an integrated part of the excimer laser.

-Other systems require movement of the patient between two different lasers and, often, a waiting time between the two steps of the procedure.
+Other systems require movement of the patient between two different lasers and, often, a waiting period between the two steps of the procedure.

-With Z-LASIK there is no need to move or to wait, thus the total procedure time is much shorter: for both eyes it usually takes less than ten minutes.
+With Z-LASIK, there is no need to move or wait.
+Thus, the total procedure time is much shorter.
+For both eyes, it usually takes less than 10 minutes.

-First improvements are noticeable within minutes of completion of the procedure and optimal visual results are usually reached within less than four hours.
+Initial vision improvements are noticeable within minutes of the procedure’s completion.
+Optimal visual results are usually reached within less than four hours.

 Due to this high precision, the Z-LASIK procedure enables the surgeon to tailor the procedure according to the very unique characteristics of each patient.